Mixture Matrix-valued Autoregressive Model: Conclusion

 We have proposed a new mixture model for matrix-valued time series data, with the capability to effectively capture changing dynamics.
 We investigate both strict and weak stationarity conditions for the proposed model.
 An EM algorithm is implemented to estimate the MLE of the parameters, and the asymptotic properties of the MLE are derived.
 Based on our simulation results, we recommend using either the BIC or the GIC for model selection.

 There are several directions to extend the proposed MMAR model.
+Fig.~\ref{K2_econ_c} shows that the regimes tend to cluster over time, i.e., there is dependence over time in the regimes--a key stylized fact in many financial and economic data.
+Thus, it is of interest to extend the MMAR model to incorporate Markov or dependent switching for matrix-valued time series.
+Note that \cite{pouzo2025robustness} showed that, under some regularity conditions, quasi-likelihood estimation of the parameters for the within-regime dynamics in a hidden Markov model is robust even if the true inhomogeneous Markov switching mechanism is misspecified as i.i.d. switching.
+However, their robustness result does not hold if within some regimes, the response depends on its lags, hence their robustness result is not applicable to the proposed MMAR model.
 The conditional matrix normal distribution in the model may be replaced by other distributions, such as matrix-valued t-distributions or even some skewed matrix-valued distributions \citep{gallaugher2018finite}.
 These models are potentially useful for modeling matrix-valued financial data with heavy tails, such as the Fama-French portfolios cross-classified by size and book-to-market ratio.
-Also, a Markov switching model can be developed for matrix-valued time series data.
 Moreover, it is important to note that the proposed MMAR model may contain a large number of parameters, particularly with high-dimensional matrix time series and numerous mixture components with high autoregressive orders.
-A promising solution to the aforementioned problem is to assume that the parameter matrices $\bmA$'s and $\bmB$'s are of low ranks, resulting in a reduced-rank MMAR model.
+But not all coefficients need to vary across regimes.
+For instance, Fig.~\ref{fig_econo} suggests that in some regimes, all means are shifted by some large negative amount, or the covariance in the shocks is much higher.
+Specifying a constrained model may provide a more parsimonious specification.
+Another promising solution to the aforementioned problem is to assume that the parameter matrices $\bmA$'s and $\bmB$'s are of low ranks, resulting in a reduced-rank MMAR model.
 In addition, when dealing with high-dimensional matrix-valued time series data, regularization methods can be applied to promote sparsity.
 These regularization methods can also be applied to the variance-covariance matrices.
 We may also assume that variance-covariance matrices admit some low rank structures, which can be represented by the sum of a diagonal matrix and a low rank matrix.

 The \emph{Supplemental Materials} contains the proofs of the theorems and additional results for the simulation studies and the real application.